Tongues And Healings For Today?

 The next two verses again should be self-explanatory:

-Finally as we close this chapter and our article, Paul interestingly, when quoting Is.
-28, changes the original verse and it reads as following:
+when quoting Is.
+28, changes the original verse to reads as follows:

 Yet in Is.
 28:11, it reads:

 "For with stammering lips and another tongue will